 Difference Between Shotgun Approach and Rifle Approach

-Psychology behind Shotgun Approach
+The Psychology Behind Shotgun Approach

 A shotgun approach is a game of probabilities.
-The more impressions users get of the brand, more are the chances of them carrying out the required action (e.g. a purchase of the product).
+The more impressions users get of the brand, the more are the chances of them carrying out the required action (e.g. purchase of the product).
 Brands focus on grabbing the attention of consumers in “different, surprising, original and entertaining” ways in order to generate the most desirable feedback.

 This approach comes out of the philosophy that more is better.
-Marketers focus to gain the attention of largest possible crowd in hopes that the number of eventual purchasers will be equally large.
+Marketers focus to gain the attention of the largest possible crowd in hopes that the number of eventual purchasers will be equally large.
 This approach may turn out to be successful in some of the product types like Credit Cards where mails (and emails) are sent to every home (and contact) in hope that some of them will reply to it.
 This type of practice is also known as carpet bombing.
 (Carpet Bomb Marketing is marketing to the point of saturation).

 Examples of Shotgun Approach

-Shotgun approach is prevalent with companies –
+The shotgun approach is prevalent with companies –

 - Whose audience and customers are spread widely across various Demographics